k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 Several INSERT, UPDATE or DELETE commands can be executed on the instance ID in the same transaction.

-Note that after the update is completed, the data is only available on the current node.
-It becomes available to other nodes of the [Fabric Cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#61-fabric-cluster) after the distribution process is completed.
+Note that after the update is complete, the data is available only on the current node.
+It becomes available to other nodes of the [Fabric Cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#61-fabric-cluster) following the completion of the distribution process.

 ### Update LU Instance